Can I type my resume or a term paper at the Library?

 Where can I return my books?

-Books can be put in the large green book drops at the center curb of the North parking lot, in the wall drops just outside the Library's front door, or at the Circulation Desk counter, just inside the Library's front door.
+Books can be returned in the book drops located at the center curb of the North parking lot, in the wall drops just outside the Library's front entrance, or inside the library near Account Services.

-Audio Visual materials such as videos, CDs, and DVDs may not be returned at the outside book drops.
+Audio Visual materials such as videos, CDs, and DVDs may NOT be returned at the outside book drops.
+Please return in the wall drops just outside the library's front entrance.

 Where is the Library located?